Transitioning staff off your team

 Sometimes transition of team members is necessary.
 If it's time to say good-bye, we can help your church provide extra care and support to help your staff member transition to next chapter of ministry well.

-When you are forced to layoff a valued church staff member, you need to care and love them well beyond their last day.
+when you are forced to layoff or terminate a church staff member, you need to care for and love them well beyond their last day on your payroll.

 Cutting staff is never easy.
-And laying off staff that have served your church well is painful, both for you as a church, and for the staff member.
+And laying off or terminating staff that have served your church is painful, both for you as a church, and for the staff member.
 It is important that you care for your departing staff member during this time, and into their future.